mkopylec/project-manager/README.md

 ### Step 7 - Show projects
 The user can browse projects.
 He can see their list.
-Every item on the list contains a project name and status.
+Every item on the list contains a project identifier and name.

 ##### To do
 Checkout the _step-7-start_ branch.